samwell-ho/openpgp-ca/doc/src/details.md

 Organizations often work closely with a few other organizations.
-It greatly simplifies the work of such organizations if their users also don't have to manually validate each other's keys to securely communicate.
+It greatly simplifies the work of such organizations if their users don't have to manually validate each other's keys to securely communicate.
 OpenPGP CA supports this use case by allowing CAs to create "bridges" between organizations.

 In technical terms, OpenPGP CA bridges organizations using *scoped* trust signatures.
-For instance, if users at the two organizations `foo.org` and `bar.org` communicate with each other on a regular basis, then the OpenPGP CA administrators can exchange fingerprints, and create a trust signature over each other's domain.
+For instance, if users at the two organizations `alpha.org` and `beta.org` communicate with each other on a regular basis, then the OpenPGP CA administrators can exchange fingerprints, and create a trust signature over each other's domain.
 These trust signatures are usually scoped to the domain of the respective remote organization.
-The reason for this is that the CA admin of `foo.org` probably only wants the `bar.org` CA admin to act as a trusted introducer for users at `bar.org` - and not for keys outside that namespace.
+The reason for this is that the CA admin of `alpha.org` probably only wants the `beta.org` CA admin to act as a trusted introducer for users at `beta.org` - and not for keys outside that namespace.
 Allowing the remote CA admin to act as a trusted introducer for arbitrary user ids would give the remote CA admin much too much power.